robertheeter/ticker/README.md

     1. `cd /var/lib/cloud9` to move to the `/cloud9` directory.
     2. `mkdir logs` to make a `logs` folder.
     3. `sudo chmod 777 /var/lib/cloud9/logs` to modify permissions for the `logs` folder.
     4. `sudo crontab -e` to open crontab.
-The password for debian is likely `temppwd`.
+The password for Debian is likely `temppwd`.
     5. Make modifications; add this line: `@reboot sleep 60 && sh /var/lib/cloud9/projects/ticker/run.sh > /var/lib/cloud9/logs/cronlog 2>&1`.
 This should be the only non-comment line in the crontab file.
     6. `^X`, "ctrl+X" to exit the editor.
     7. `Y`, "Y" to save the modified buffer.